2024 End of Year Party

 On a very hot day on 23 November 2024 around 110 people filled the Shangri-La Inn in Forest Hill for our annual Banquet.
 As a break from tradition, the Banquet was held at lunchtime on a Saturday.

 There was good representation of centres from across Melbourne, all the way from Werribee to Mornington.
-A delicious eight course Banquet luncheon was served, something to surely satisfy everyone, with the restaurant providing very generous helpings of all dishes.
+A delicious eight course Banquet luncheon was served, something to surely satisfy everyone, with the restaurant providing very generous servings of all dishes.

 There was great opportunity to savor the meal and to socialise with everyone before the formalities began.
-Senior Master Chin Min thanked Senior Instructor Noel Schmidt who he had invited to act as MC for the proceedings and announced that Noel had recently retired from the Air Force at a senior level after many years of service of distinguished service.
+Senior Master Chin Min thanked Senior Instructor Noel Schmidt who he had invited to act as MC for the proceedings and announced that Noel had recently retired from the Air Force at a senior level after many years of distinguished service.

 The Masters presented Promotion Certificates to Yvonne Schmidt (Mornington, Armadale) to the position of Senior Instructor, and to Graham Sullivan (Werribee) to position of Instructor – announcing that both promotions were very well deserved.